pamidur/aspect-injector/README.md

 ### Requirements
 - .NetCore runtime 2.1.6+

-### Known Issues
+### Known Issues / Limitations
-- Due to dotnet nuget [bug](https://github.com/NuGet/Home/issues/6091), you'll need to reference AspectInjector into every project when you want your injections work.
-They've promised to fix it soon
+- If you use VisualStution < 2019 you'll need to reference AspectInjector into every project when you want your injections work.
+Since VS2019 it is fixed.
+- Unsafe method are not supported and are silently ignored.
+- You cannot inject code around constructors.
+Such attempts are silently ignored.

 ### Trivia